CIVT-DT: "Vancouver Television"

 Meanwhile, the impending birth of CIVT was already having an impact on the television industry in Canada.
 When WIC carried out a round of layoffs in April 1997, analysts ascribed the reasoning to the new competition forthcoming in Vancouver.
-At the time that the licence was awarded, BCTV bought 18 hours a week of programs from Baton's Baton Broadcast System (BBS) division, consisting of 12 hours of American series and six hours of Canadian productions.
-These shows, which included Melrose Place, Home Improvement, and The Cosby Show, all moved to CIVT.
+When the licence was awarded, BCTV was buying 18 hours a week of programs from Baton's Baton Broadcast System (BBS) division, consisting of 12 hours of American series and six hours of Canadian productions.
+These shows, which included Melrose Place, Home Improvement, and Cosby, all moved to CIVT.
 Baton also owned the Canadian rights to some programs that CKVU aired in the Vancouver market.
 The entertainment schedule was rounded out by several CTV cast-off shows.

 CIVT, branded as Vancouver Television (VTV), began broadcasting on September 22, 1997; the channel had changed from 42 to 32 prior to launch.
 The station's local programs at launch included a two-hour morning show, Vancouver Breakfast, and Vancouver Live newscasts at noon, 6 p.m., and 11 p.m., as well as Gabereau Live!, a talk show hosted by former local CBC radio personality Vicki Gabereau, and several weekly news and political satire programs, including former CBC Radio staple Double Exposure.
 Vancouver Breakfast, hosted by Aamer Haleem, Linda Freeman, and radio DJ Ted Schredd, featured a set adorned with chairs and props shaped like strawberries, bacon, and eggs; Alex Strachan of The Vancouver Sun called it "an alarm clock that wouldn't stop ringing".
 The 6 p.m.
 Vancouver Live was co-anchored by former MuchMusic VJ Monika Deol.

-Baton was making other moves highly pertinent to CIVT's future outside of Vancouver.
-In 1997, Baton bought Electrohome's broadcasting assets in August, a month before CIVT went on air, in exchange for a 23-percent voting interest.
-In October, it executed an asset swap with CHUM by which two Ontario stations were sold in exchange for CHUM's CTV-aligned operation in the Maritimes.
+As construction on CIVT finished and the station began operation, Baton initiated a series of transactions that gave it control of the CTV Television Network, Canada's largest private TV network.
+In August 1997, Baton bought Electrohome's broadcasting assets in exchange for a 23-percent voting interest.
+Two months later, the company executed an asset swap with CHUM by which two Ontario stations were sold in exchange for CHUM's CTV-aligned operation in the Maritimes.
 These deals gave Baton controlling interest in CTV, which had once been structured on a cooperative basis.
-To complete its ownership, Baton spent $42 million to purchase the CTV shares held by WIC and Moffat Communications, owner of the CTV affiliate in Winnipeg; in 1998, the company renamed itself CTV Inc. BCTV held a continuing affiliation agreement with the CTV network through August 1999, and its CEO promised no near-term changes to the station.
+To complete its ownership, Baton spent $42 million to purchase the CTV shares held by WIC (as owner of BCTV, the provincial CTV affiliate) and Moffat Communications, owner of the CTV affiliate in Winnipeg; in 1998, the company renamed itself CTV Inc. BCTV held a continuing affiliation agreement with the CTV network through August 1999, and its CEO promised no near-term changes to the station.